maldun/Python-HPC/source/Python.rst

 * Intuitive Syntax
 * Simple
 * An easy to learn language.
-* Object orientated.
+* Object oriented.
+* Multi paradigm (OO, imperative functional)
 * Fast (if used with brains).
-* Rapidly developing.
+* Rapid development.
 * A common language, so you will find answers to your problem.
 * Many nice tools which makes your life easier (like Sphinx, which I use to write this report)